 In acknowledgment of the growth and operational maturity of our multiple regulatory functions, we maintain a cautious risk appetite towards sustaining appropriate operational processes, systems and controls to support delivery but adopt a more open appetite for the development and enhancement of these systems.

-We are averse to the risks of internal fraud and fraudulent behaviour and will maintain appropriately robust controls and sanctions to maximise prevention, detection and deterrence of this type of behaviour.
+We are averse to the risk of internal fraud and other insider threats, including the wilful or deliberate disclosure of sensitive or restricted information, and will maintain appropriately robust controls and sanctions to maximise prevention, detection and deterrence of this type of behaviour.